Case Closed: Captured in Her Eyes: Plot

-Sonoko and Ran are shown asking Eri how Kogoro proposed to her, while Sato goes to the bathroom.
+Sonoko Suzuki and Ran are shown asking the latter's mother Eri Kisaki how Kogoro proposed to her, while Sato goes to the restroom.
 Ran runs into her as she leaves.
-The culprit then sets off a bomb, cutting off power to the floor.
+The killer then sets off a bomb, cutting off power to the floor.
 Ran picks up a flashlight from under the sink, which the killer uses to shoot.
-Sato, however, shields Ran and is shot multiple times.
-Light from the flashlight shines on the culprit's face (the traditional humanoid silhouette).
-Sato is shown unconscious, and Ran faints when she sees her bloody hands, blaming herself for what has happened.
-At the hospital, Megure states Sato has a 50-50 chance of living.
+Sato, however, shields Ran and is shot multiple times, causing the light from the flashlight shines on the killer's face.
+Sato is shown unconscious, and Ran faints when she sees her bloody hands, blaming herself for what has happened and faints.
+At the hospital, Megure states Sato has a 50/50 chance of living.
 Surgeon-turned-psychiatrist Kyosuke Kazato diagnoses Ran with amnesia, explaining that she lost memories of everybody she knew, including the memories of the current day.

 Megure decides to reveal the info about the case to Kogoro.
-A gifted surgeon named Thomas Jinno got drunk and committed suicide by slitting his neck.
+A gifted surgeon named Tamotsu Jinno got drunk and committed suicide by slitting his neck.
 Inspector Tomonari led the investigation with his subordinates Osamu, Shiba, and Sato.
 During the case, Tomonari suffered a heart attack, insists that no one worry, and to continue the stakeout.
 Sato is forced to send Tomonari to the hospital, where he dies from his condition.
-The remaining two see the targets, noticing that one of them is Chief Toshiro Odarigi's son, Toshiya.
+The remaining two see the targets, noticing that one of them is Toshiro Odarigi's son, Toshiya.
 The case was, however, abruptly concluded as suicide.
-Megure concludes his description of the case by informing that Simone and the others have recently been investigating the case on their free time.
+Megure concludes his description of the case by informing that Kazunobu Chiba and the others have recently been investigating the case on their free time.
 Someone has been stalking Ran in the hospital's courtyard and inside her hospital room, leading Conan to inform Kogoro that she may have seen the culprit, which makes her a possible target.

 The next day, the Detective Boys stays with Ran, acting as bodyguards.
-Ai remarks that it may be better if Ran’s memory wouldn't return and that she wished she lost hers too.
+Ai Haibara remarks that it may be better if Ran's memory wouldn't return and that she wished she lost hers too.
 It can be noted that she reveals feelings for Conan, only to put it off as a joke.
-While at her house, Ran states she is nostalgic when she sees Shinichi’s picture.
+While at her house, Ran states she is nostalgic when she sees Shinichi's picture.
 The Detective Boys, not knowing Conan is Shinichi, criticizes Shinichi for being insensitive for not returning to visit Ran.
 Conan is visibly upset and angry about the situation.
 That same night, Ran asks Conan about Shinichi.